Explore Natural Beauty in the Georgia Mountains

 Pets are not allowed on the gorge floor, sliding rock trail, or on the Hurricane Falls staircase to the suspension bridge.
 Leashed pets are welcome on rim trails.

-Watch kayakers test their skills against the whitewater releases in November 2021 (Tallulah Gorge is the only state park to feature whitewater kayaking).
+Watch kayakers test their skills against the scheduled whitewater releases – Tallulah Gorge is the only state park to feature whitewater kayaking!

 Unicoi State Park